James-Chun/MKS22X-FinalProject/README.md

 May 20, 2019
 James - Began work on the balloon class
       - Balloons work the same as the path with a subclass for individual balloons (for path the individual units are called tiles)
+      - Balloons should display an image of a balloon